rorywalsh/csoundPluginOpcodes/docs/trigLinseg.md

 ```

 ### Initialization
 * kTrig -- -- trigger signal.
 When kTrig is greater or equal to one, it will trigger the breakpoint envelope.
+If you trigger the envelop before it has finished, it will result in clicks.
 * ia -- starting value.
 * ib, ic, etc. -- value after dur1 seconds, etc.
 * idur1 -- duration in seconds of first segment.
 A zero or negative value will cause all initialization to be skipped.